This month we are focusing on: Different Trading Vehicles to Consider for your business

 When you are in business, you are required by law to have certain insurance policies in place.
 This will depend on the industry you’re working in.

-Keep accurate and up to date financial records, although there is no legal requirement to do so -it is best practice.
+Keep accurate and up-to-date financial records, although there is no legal requirement to do so -it is best practice.

 Once you start operating as self-employed, you will also need to pay not only any tax but your own National Insurance contributions (NICs).

 If you know of a local business that needs help with business structure please do pass on our details.
-If you would like a free e-book on Tax Tips please like and share this post.